OpenTable APIopentable.ca ↗

 Does OpenTable have an official developer API?+

-What does `get_restaurant_availability` return and how specific are the time slots?+
+What does `get_restaurant_availability` return for each time slot?+